vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 You are probably attempting to use a real Vipps user in the test environment.
 See:
 [The Vipps Test Environment (MT)](https://github.com/vippsas/vipps-developers/blob/master/vipps-test-environment.md).

+### Why do I get `Invalid MSN: 654321`?

+If you get the error
+`"Invalid MSN: 654321.
+Check your API keys on portal.vipps.no and see the eCom FAQ for tips."` it is because you are using API keys that are not valid for the specified MSN.

+This can happen when:
+- A partner tries to use partner keys for a sale unit that is not registered with them as partner.
+- API keys for the test environment is used in the production ewnvironment, or opposite.

 ## Other questions